Breakfast in London, dinner in Barcelona

 Each country has its own national operator with its own website

 Each national train operator has its own website and its own ticketing system.
-Then there are various private operators, either genuinely independent such as Italo, Regiojet or Leo Express, or pseudo-independent such as Thalys or TGV-Lyria created by the relevant national rail operator(s) to run specific international routes.
+Then there are various private operators, either genuinely independent such as Italo, Regiojet or Leo Express, or pseudo-independent such as TGV-Lyria created by the relevant national rail operator(s) to run specific international routes.

 In fact, Europe has over 50 different rail operator websites selling train tickets for their own trains, even before considering third-party ticket resellers.
 You need to use the right website for the right journey.
 So which is the relevant operator for your journey?